anubhavv106/TAIRP-Level2-Task2.github.io/README.md

 #   Weather Web App

-This is a simple todolist web application built using HTML,CSS AND JAVASCRIPT.Users can add, update, and delete todos.
+This is a simple Weather web application built using HTML,CSS AND JAVASCRIPT.

 ## 🚀 Features